Bogomil-Stoyanov/DevopsJokesApi/README.md

 #### GET /api/joke

-Returns a random programming joke.
+Returns a random programming joke from the PostgreSQL database.

 **Request:**